top of page

 Family Resource Center

-Our Assessment Center has transitioned into a full Family Resource Center (FRC)!
+Our Assessment Center has transitioned into a full-fledged Family Resource Center (FRC)!
 In doing so, we have added family mediation, kinship care support groups and navigation services, developmental screenings, parenting/caregiving enrichment classes, youth homelessness prevention, and other family strengthening services.
 We believe that families have inherent strengths and abilities to give children safe & stable lives.
 We leverage their love and elevate their abilities to minimize trauma to children.

 Our kinship caregiver services are the cornerstone of our FRC because we know that loving grandparents, aunts, uncles, and fictive kin need additional support when they take in their relatives' children and keep them from entering foster care.